Triston Casas Player Props: Red Sox vs. Rays

 Triston Casas At The Plate

-- Casas is hitting .185 with two doubles, two home runs and two walks.
+- Casas is batting .172 with two doubles, two home runs and two walks.

-- Casas has had a base hit in four of nine games this year, and multiple hits once.
+- Casas has had a base hit in four of 10 games this season, and multiple hits once.

-- In nine games played this season, he has gone deep in two of them.
+- He has hit a long ball in two of 10 games played this year, and in 6.3% of his plate appearances.

-- He has scored in three games this year (33.3%), but has had no multi-run games.
+- He has scored in three games this season (30.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.